erturkmemmedli/DataCamp-Data-Science-Courses/README.md

 - Preprocessing for Machine Learning in Python
 - Developing Python Packages
 - Machine Learning for Business
+- Introduction to SQL
+- Intermediate SQL
+- Joining Data in SQL
 - Introduction to Git

 [Data Scientist with Python Track](https://www.datacamp.com/statement-of-accomplishment/track/b247b50ac0fa970c3a3d2ad52cb023a8645bde7d) (May 08, 2023)